christroutner/BobWallet/docs/user_guide/bobwallet_user_guide.md

 ![](10_bobsats.png)

-You can also enable Pro mode to see what is going on behind the scenes in Bob Wallet.
+You can also enable Pro mode to see what is going on behind the scenes in Bob Wallet and change advanced settings.

 ![](9_bobprojoin.png)